The story

 The IZT looks back on more than 40 years of successful history of continuity and change, strong tradition and supporting visions for the future.
 This makes the IZT a lively, diverse, reflexive and thus learning organisation with large inter- and transdisciplinary knowledge bases, which continues to maintain the balance between preserving & renewing in order to remain fit for the future.

-The IZT- Institute for Futures Studies and Technology Assessment was founded in 1981 as a non-profit limited liability company.
-Its history even goes back to the sixties and has naturally changed and developed over the forty years of its existence.
-In the process, the IZT also faces the challenges of a competitive field that is becoming increasingly dynamic due to globalisation and shorter technology cycles, and the highly volatile framework conditions that accompany them.
+The IZT - Institute for Futures Studies and Technology Assessment was founded in 1981 as a non-profit limited company.
+Its history goes back to the 1960s and has naturally changed and developed over the years of its existence.
+The IZT is also faced with the challenges of an increasingly dynamic competitive environment due to globalisation and shorter technology cycles and the highly volatile framework conditions that go hand in hand with this.

 None other than Robert Jungk, among others the first professor of futurology at the Technical University of Berlin, Dietrich Goldschmidt and Ossip K. Flechtheim were involved in the founding and remained closely associated with the IZT throughout their lives.
 The founding fathers agreed that the then still young discipline of futurology could only establish itself in what was then West Berlin at an independent private institute, not at one of the two universities.